HermanMartinus/justsketchme-frontend/_posts/2020-07-27-anime-poser.md

 ![Setup pose](/images/screenshots/animeposer-1.png)

-Use Just Sketch Me to set up a pose, a shot angle to make it more dynamic, and play around with the Field of View slider to warp it according to different camera lenses.
+Use [JustSketchMe](/) to set up a pose, a shot angle to make it more dynamic, and play around with the Field of View slider to warp it according to different camera lenses.

 ![Dynamic pose](/images/screenshots/animeposer-2.png)